omshankar1/casper-blogging-template/site/content/post/first.md

 ---
 date: 2018-09-22T20:04:40.407Z
-title: Bring up an Centos7 on a KVM and AWS using cloud-init
+title: Centos7 on a KVM and AWS using cloud-init
 ---

-The code for this blog can be found at github: https://github.com/omshankar1/Centos7_Cloudconfig
+# Centos7 on a KVM and AWS using cloud-init

 The intention is to bring up a Centos7 vm on KVM and AWS using cloudconfig.

-Provision Centos7 on KVM
 The requirement is the KVM is installed already.
-I won't be talking about it in this blog.
-The piece is sufficielty documented.
+I won't be talking about installation and the basics of KVM in this blog.
+This part is sufficielty documented in the internet.
+This blog is going to focus on a sample user-data which can be used and later modified to provision a Centos7 instance.
+The code for this blog can be found at github: https://github.com/omshankar1/Centos7_Cloudconfig

+## Provision Centos7 on KVM

+Spinning up a Centos7 vm involves couple of steps
+- Creating the Subnets, in this case it would be linux bridges
+- Use the virsh command to spinup the instance

+### Creating linux bridges
 The github repo has a script to create couple of bridges which will be used subsequently in provisioner script.

-Creating linux bridges
 Run the script virbr_network.sh to creates 3 linux bridges.
 Now list the interface using virsh net-list --all